Giants Stadium: Soccer at Giants Stadium

 The New York Cosmos of the North American Soccer League moved to Giants Stadium for the 1977 season, hosting the final game of Brazilian star Pelé on October 1, 1977.
 Giants Stadium remained as the home venue for the Cosmos until the league folded in 1985.
-Besides, the NASL championship game Soccer Bowl '78 and Soccer Bowl '79 were held at Giants Stadium.
+Additionally, the NASL championship game Soccer Bowl '78 and Soccer Bowl '79 were held at Giants Stadium.

-Seven games of the 1994 FIFA World Cup soccer tournament were held at Giants Stadium (including the Italy v Bulgaria semi-final), along with four games of the 1999 Women's World Cup.
+Seven games of the 1994 FIFA World Cup soccer tournament were held at Giants Stadium (including the Italy v Bulgaria semifinal), along with four games of the 1999 FIFA Women's World Cup.

 In 2003, the SuperCoppa Italiana, an annual match pitting the winners of Serie A (Italy's top division) and the Coppa Italia (Italian Cup), was held in Giants Stadium instead of in Italy because both clubs involved (Juventus and Milan) were touring the United States late in the summer, when the event is normally scheduled.

 In 2005, the stadium played host to several matches in the CONCACAF Gold Cup, including the final, which saw the USA defeat Panama, 3–1 in a penalty shootout after the sides played to a scoreless draw.
-It again held the final 4 years later for the CONCACAF Gold Cup which saw Mexico defeat the USA 5–0.
+In 2007, it hosted the Gold Cup again featuring four group stage matches.
+In, 2009 the stadium hosted the final for the CONCACAF Gold Cup for a second time which saw Mexico defeat the USA 5–0.

-It has seen many European soccer tours in recent years, hosting games involving such major soccer clubs as Manchester United, Celtic, Chelsea, Liverpool, Barcelona and Rangers.
+It saw many European soccer tours, hosting games involving such major soccer clubs as Manchester United, Celtic, Chelsea, Liverpool, Barcelona and Rangers.

 It also hosted England's 3–2 victory over Colombia on May 31, 2005.

 The New York Red Bulls (formerly the New York/New Jersey MetroStars) of Major League Soccer played at the stadium for their first 14 seasons.
 They moved to the soccer-specific Red Bull Arena in nearby Harrison in 2010.